Black-Frost/simple-rat/README.md

 - [x] Add command to take screenshots
 - [x] Add persistence
 - [x] Add some error handling routines for the commands
+- [ ] Obfuscating strings and api calls.
 - [ ] Add a log for each session.
 - [ ] Don't know yet